Chandan9898Kumar/maching_coding/src/OOPS_JavsScript/OOPs.md

 - polymorphism is achieved by using `function overloading` and `function overriding`.

 1. `Function overloading` refers to the ability of a function to have multiple implementations based on the number and/or types of arguments passed to it.
 JavaScript does not support function overloading natively, however, you can achieve similar functionality by using the arguments object and checking the number and/or types of arguments passed to the function.
+   OR
+`Function overloading` is a feature of object-oriented programming where two or more functions can have the same name but different parameters.
+When a function name is overloaded with different jobs it is called Function Overloading.
+In Function Overloading “Function” name should be the same and the arguments should be different.

 2. `Function overriding` refers to the ability of a subclass to provide a different implementation of a method that is already provided by its superclass.
 In JavaScript, this can be achieved by reassigning the prototype of the subclass.